The 10 Very Best Things to Do in Milan with Kids

 This guide was created with a single mission: entertain the whole family

 So you’re considering visiting Milan with the kids.
 Not a bad option at all.
 The city brims with churches, art galleries and archaeological sites.
 Yet, we bet that your kids’ most amusing moment at each one of these will be terrorizing the flocks of pigeons that peacefully sunbathe at the piazzas where the most famous historical landmarks lie.
 And while we occasionally share the same feeling about sightseeing, we believe that your trip to Milan should be equally fun for the family’s younger and older members.
-This diverse list with the best things to do in Milan with kids is a good place to start, because here at Plum Guide, we will only offer you the very best advice.
+This diverse list is a good place to start, because here at Plum Guide, we will only offer you the very best advice.
 After all, we are experts at this holiday lark.
 We're going to list activities that will not only become strong negotiating cards for you to push your family trip to Milan agenda during the next family dinner, but also keep boredom levels at a minimum when you finally get there.
+Here are the very best things to do in Milan with kids.

 The name of the museum may scare your little ones off if their inner geek side hasn’t surfaced yet, but a walk around the various exhibition areas will change their mind instantly (and inevitably accelerate the process).
 The museum’s exhibits run the gamut from an ‘Air and Water Transport’ building and a telecommunications department to a Leonardo da Vinci gallery and an Energy System room.
 One of these is bound to make the grade, spark up their interest and become one of the best things to do with kids in Milan.